ODIM-Project/ODIM/docs/README.md

 ##  Authentication methods for Redfish APIs

- To keep HTTP connections secure, Resource Aggregator for ODIM verifies credentials of HTTP requests.
-If you perform an unauthenticated HTTP operation on resources except for the following, you will receive an HTTP `401 unauthorized` error.
+To keep the HTTP connections secure, Resource Aggregator for ODIM verifies credentials of HTTP requests.
+If you perform an unauthenticated HTTP operation on resources except the listed ones, you get an HTTP `401 unauthorized` error.

 |Resource|URI|Description|
 |--------|---|-----------|